zengchen1024/robot-gitee-openeuler-review/README.md

   1. Auto-merge: automatically detects the conditions for PR merge, and automatically merges in when the merge conditions are met.
   2. Manual check-trigger merge-in: Use the **/check-pr** command to trigger the robot to check the current merge-in condition of the PR, and give the corresponding prompt when the merge-in condition is not met, otherwise the PR is merged in.

+- **Automatically add `/retest` comments**

+  When a PR has a new commit, it will automatically add `/retest` comments to trigger the test task

+- **Check whether the PR author has designated a reviewer**

+  According to the configuration item, when the check reviewer function is turned on, after the PR is created, it will check whether the author has designated a reviewer.
+If not, it will give corresponding prompts.

 ### Configuration<a id="configuration"/>

 example: